gearglow/ReptiliaWithATwist/The List.md

 Lastly, they picked up kitchenware and several appliances, bedding, curtains, and the rest of the little things that make a house feel more like a home.
 And after a final stop at a grocer to stock their larders, Robbie popped them both back to Elysia's room #4 Privet Drive.

 Robbie, having returned to his natural elf form, began moving the perishable goods into some of the stasis cupboards they'd found in the vault.
-Meanwhile, Elysia dug out one of the new runestones and the carving kit, and sat down at the dilapidated old desk under the window to start laying out the new configuration for the trunk.
+Meanwhile, Elysia dug out one of the new schema stones and the carving kit, and sat down at the dilapidated old desk under the window to start laying out the new configuration for the trunk.

 It was late into the night before she was finished.
 Hedwig had returned from hunting all day and was snoozing, head tucked under one wing, on the perch near the window, before Elysia sat back and called Robbie over.

 "What do you think, are we ready to pop this in?"
-She asked, gesturing to the runestone.
+She asked, gesturing to the schema stone.

 He leaned over it, muttering quietly under his breath, and then nodded.
 "I don't see any problems.
 I've gone over the trunk, and it's charged and ready."

 "Thanks, Robbie," Elysia said, standing up and stretching.
-Between the two of them, they managed to get the runestone, which was roughly the size of the Dursley's big-screen TV, settled into the pedestal.
+Between the two of them, they managed to get the schema stone, which was roughly the size of the Dursley's big-screen TV, settled into the pedestal.
 The trunk's interior, which had started as an empty 10ft^3^ room, shifted around them.

 When everything stopped moving, they found themselves still in a 10ft^3^ room, but the ladder was gone and there was a door in its place.
 One of the walls was taken up with several displays, showing the status of the trunk's various wards, power levels, air and water, and so on.
 Through the door was a spacious living room, with a stairwell leading up out of the trunk and an open kitchen separated by a cooktop island.
 A short hallway led to two bedroom suites, a study with a workshop area, and a spacious training room.
 The entire place was brightly lit by both an ambient *lumos* and large bay windows throughout.
 It wasn't exactly a mansion, but for the two of them it was more than comfortable.